Teen Safe Driving

 In Ohio, every person under the age of 18 seeking a driver's license must follow the Graduated Driver's Licensing process.
 The GDL is designed to minimize crashes and includes restrictions on driving at night and driving with non-family passengers.
 More information about the Ohio GDL can be found here.

-Distracted driving is a rising cause of accidents in Summit County and nationwide.
+Distracted driving is a rising cause of crashes in Summit County and nationwide.
 This includes driving while using a cell phone, drinking coffee, changing radio stations, or anything else that takes eyes off the road.

 The average text message takes a driver’s eyes off the road for five seconds.
 In this amount of time, a car moving 55 mph will travel the length of a football field.